Ocimum kilimandscharicum

 Packaged:200 s.

-A rare and useful plant grown as an annual in the cool climate of Estonia.
+A rare and incredibly useful plant that is grown as an annual in the cool climate of Northern Europe.

-Forms green, fluffy leaves with a very strong camphor smell.
-Flowers are white with reddish-orange pollen.
+It forms green, fuzzy leaves with a very strong camphor scent.
+The flowers are white with reddish-orange pollen.

-The stems are green-violet, hairy, with sessile glands.
-The leaves are oblong-elliptical, 25-40 mm long and 10-20 mm wide, the edges are serrated, covered with white hairs on both sides.
+The stems are green-purple, hairy, with sessile glands.
+The leaves are oblong-elliptical, 25-40 mm long and 10-20 mm wide, with serrated edges, densely covered with white hairs on both sides.

 The inflorescence is dense.
-The calyx is 2-3.5 mm long at the peduncle, 3-4.5 mm long at the fruit.
-The corolla is white, with a purple tint, 3-4 mm long, the lobes are pubescent on the back.
-The nut is black, ovoid, smooth or finely tuberculate, secretes mucus when wet.
+The calyx is 2-3.5 mm long at the pedicel, 3-4.5 mm long at the fruit.
+The corolla is white, with a slight purple tint, 3-4 mm long, and the lobes are hairy on the back.
+The nutlet is black, ovoid, smooth or finely warty, and produces mucilage when wet.

-Reaches 60 cm in height (sometimes almost 2 meters under very good growing conditions).
+It reaches 60 cm in height (and sometimes almost 2 meters under very good growing conditions).

-Ocimum kilimandsharicum is resistant to the fungus Fusarium oxysporum ssp . basilicii , as well as to the basil downy mildew Peronospora belbahrii .
+Ocimum kilimandsharicum is highly resistant to the fungus Fusarium oxysporum ssp. basilicii, as well as to basil downy mildew Peronospora belbahrii.

-The leaves are used as a flavoring in food products, the plant also has medicinal properties, produces essential oil and is used as an insect repellent.
+The leaves are used as a savory flavoring in food products.
+The plant also has powerful medicinal properties, yields valuable essential oil, and is effectively used as a natural insect repellent.

-The main component of essential oil is camphor.
-It is used as a raw material for obtaining camphor oil, as a honey plant, for flavoring tea.
+The main component of its essential oil is camphor.
+It is used as a raw material for producing camphor oil, as an excellent honey plant, and for flavoring tea.

-Ocimum kilimandscharicum is a unique plant that combines ornamental, medicinal and culinary value.
-It is suitable for growing in gardens, greenhouses and even in pots.
-If you are looking for an aromatic and useful herb with exotic origins, Kilimandscharicum basil is a great choice.
+Ocimum kilimandscharicum – is a unique plant that harmoniously combines ornamental appeal, medicinal properties, and culinary value.
+It is perfectly suited for growing in gardens, greenhouses, and even as a potted indoor plant.
+If you are looking for a fragrant and useful herb with an exotic origin, Kilimanjaro Basil will be an excellent choice.

-For successful cultivation, it is important to provide it with enough light, moderate watering and protection from severe frosts.
-With proper care, the plant will delight you with abundant greenery and useful properties throughout the season.
+For successful cultivation, it is important to provide it with enough sunlight, moderate watering, and reliable protection from autumn frosts.
+With proper care, the plant will delight you with abundant fragrant greenery and beneficial properties throughout the season.

 * The homeland of Kilimanjaro basil is the mountainous regions of East Africa.

-This type of basil is distinguished by its high content of essential oils (camphor, eugenol, linalool), resistance to cold and a pronounced camphor-mint aroma.
-Unlike common basil (Ocimum basilicum), it has stronger medicinal properties and is used in medicine, cooking and aromatherapy.
+This species of basil is distinguished by its high content of essential oils (camphor, eugenol, linalool), relative cold tolerance (for a basil), and a pronounced camphor-mint aroma.
+Unlike common sweet basil (Ocimum basilicum), it possesses stronger medicinal properties and is widely used in medicine, cooking, and aromatherapy.

 Botanical features: